 Medical Marijuana for PTSD in Florida: Turn Trauma into Growth

-Are you one of the 13 million Americans with post-traumatic stress disorder (PTSD)?
-Have you used weed for PTSD symptoms?
-Find out why many folks use cannabis for PTSD treatment.
+We’re rethinking medical marijuana for PTSD in Florida.
+Weed helps if you are one of 13 million Americans with symptoms.
+Find out why many folks treat with cannabis for life-threatening PTSD.
 And how weed fits into new-age PTSD treatment based on post-traumatic growth.
 Let's explore the ins and outs of legal pot for PTSD healing and growth.

 We’ll walk through the following topics: